Please Upgrade Your Web Browser

 Why is it so hard to measure the value of financial advice?

-Researchers estimating the value of advice have arrived at a wide range of numbers, from roughly 1.6% to over 3% of assets managed annually,* and they acknowledge that the value someone realizes depends on many factors.
+Researchers estimating the value of advice have arrived at a range of numbers, from roughly 2.6% to over 4% of assets managed annually,1 and they acknowledge that the value someone realizes depends on many factors.
 Here are a few reasons it is a challenging exercise:

-Some aspects of advice are relatively quantifiable (e.g., benefits of rebalancing), whereas others are very difficult to measure (e.g., the value of peace of mind that ongoing advice provides).
+• Some aspects of advice are relatively quantifiable (e.g., benefits of rebalancing), whereas others are difficult to measure (e.g., the value of peace of mind that ongoing advice provides).

 How investors value advice

-In our Retirement Savings and Spending Study,1 we asked investors to assess the value of various aspects of advice, ranging from asset allocation and investment selection to tax planning, behavioral coaching, and estate planning.
+In our Global Retirement Savers Study2, we asked investors to assess the value of various aspects of advice, ranging from asset allocation and investment selection to tax planning, behavioral coaching, and estate planning.

-The most valued advice aspects—namely, retirement planning, tax planning, investment selection, and asset allocation—were those that are more readily quantifiable than the less valued aspects, which tended to be more behavioral in nature.
+Most of the advice aspects most valued by people who use advisors—namely, retirement planning, tax planning, investment selection, and asset allocation—were those that are more readily quantifiable than other aspects.
+However, since our previous study in 2021, aspects which are more behavioral in nature have become much more valued by workers.
 (See “How investors rank the value of advice aspects.”)

 How investors rank the value of advice aspects